 Students follow the catalog guidelines in effect the first semester of enrollment in a program of study.
-Students who begin their programs in summer semester follow the catalog guidelines that take effect in the subsequent fall semester following their initial program enrollment.

-Questions or concerns regarding the application of any stated policy must be referred to the appropriate College officials for final determination.
+Questions or concerns regarding the application of any stated policy must be referred to the appropriate College official for final determination.
 All policies are subject to change within any given academic year.